Low-lying level structures in $^{162}$Lu: Model Formulation

-These `au' decays were found to have log \textit{ft} values ranging from 4.5-5.0 according to available experimental data \cite{ENSDF}.
-Later studies extended $\beta$-decay selection rules for deformed nuclei, based on their observation of transitions with lesser experimental log \textit{ft}, despite not following the Alaga selection rule, in the actinide and rare-earth regions.
-Sood \& Sheline \cite{SS89sf} identified the existence of 'spin-flip' $\beta$-decays in the 147$\leq$A$\leq$190 mass region where orbitals with unchanged asymptotic quantum numbers N=n$_3$+$\Lambda$=5 but opposite spins were observed to undergo allowed decays (log $ft\leq$5.2).
-In a later work, Sood \& Sheline \cite{SS92ext} extended the selection rules ($\Delta$n$_3 \Lambda$=0 and $\mid \mid ^+$-decays, while their explicit branching is unknown.
-In the last two decades, no further attempts have been made to delineate the $\beta$-decay of the $^{162}$Lu gs and isomers.
-Using the spin-parity and orbital configurations estimated in the present study, we herewith propose the expected $\beta$-decay branches for the gs and isomeric states of $^{162}$Lu to the daughter levels in $^{162}$Yb.
-The identification of favoured $\beta ^+$ decay to these levels is through a p$\rightarrow$n transformation, occupying the daughter's n levels.
+\paragraph{Decay of 1.37 min $^{162}$Lu$^{gs}$}: With J$^\pi$=1$^-$ assignment, the gs $\beta$- decay will be favored to daughter levels having spins J= 0, 1, 2 through a p$\rightarrow$n transformation.
 The $\nu$3/2$^-$[521$\uparrow$] is the 1qp valence neutron state, as observed from the energy systematics in the neighboring mass region.
 Thereby, the gs of $^{162}$Yb has the 2-neutron configuration $\nu$3/2$^-$[521$\uparrow$]$^2$.
-Accordingly, the 1.37 min gs of $^{162}$Lu can be expected to undergo an allowed $\beta$-decay to the gs J$^\pi$=0$^+$, J$^\pi$K=2$^+$0 and J$^\pi$=2$^+$ gs $\gamma$ vibrational bandhead of the daughter nucleus.
+Accordingly, the 1.37 min gs of $^{162}$Lu can undergo `1ff' $\beta$-decays to the gs J$^\pi$=0$^+$, J$^\pi$K=2$^+$0 and J$^\pi$=2$^+$ gs $\gamma$ vibrational bandhead of the daughter nucleus.